‘Cash Me Ousside’: Danielle Bregoli Declares War On The Kardashians

 A post shared by Slimthugga (@bhadbhabie) on

-Danielle Bregoli has a history of taking on way more than she can handle, except that she think she can handle it.
-Kind of like the time when she challenged the entire Dr. Phil Show audience to fight her and instead of actually fighting anyone, the barely-teenager ended up getting famous.
+Danielle Bregoli has a history of taking on way more than she can handle, except that she thinks she can handle it.
+Kind of like the time when she challenged the entire Dr. Phil audience to fight her.
+Instead of actually fighting anyone, the barely-teenager ended up getting famous.

 After returning to face Dr. Phil again, the troubled teenager told the TV show host that she was responsible for making him famous “just like Oprah,” she quipped.

-The “Cash Me Ousside” girl is also looking at a legal battle with the underwear giant Hanesbrands Inc. After unveiling her new line of clothing and other things (like a $250 blanket with her face on it) Hanes issued a warning to Bregoli to back off their trademarks.
+The “Cash Me Ousside” girl is also looking at a legal battle with the underwear giant Hanesbrands Inc. After unveiling her new line of clothing and other things (like a $250 blanket with her face on it), Hanes issued a warning to Bregoli to back off their trademarks.
 They gave her one week to stop using the trademarked “C” from the Champion brand line of sportswear that she had borrowed to use as her own.

 Based on Danielle Bregoli’s Instagram and a few pictures she has posted recently, she has ignored the cease and desist order.
-The allegedly ripped of “C” can be seen in this picture right here.
+The allegedly ripped off “C” can be seen in this picture right here.

 Danielle Bregoli’s rise to fame has been shocking, to say the least.
-Those who follow the 13-year old Dr. Phil Show dropout seem to be both shocked and unable to stop looking.
+Those who follow the 13-year-old Dr. Phil/em> dropout seem to be both shocked and unable to stop looking.
 The “Cash Me Ousside” girl’s recent offer to fight all of the Kardashians would be pretty interesting but it’s safe to say that they will pass.
 For starters, they’re obviously busy spending their tons of money, something that Danielle has admitted she doesn’t have yet.
 Not to mention that Bregoli is still underage and none of them are so if any of the Kardashians even try to avenge their good name against Bregoli, it would be a legal nightmare.

 [Featured Image by Fox Television Network]